Category: Family

 Assisting people with improved diabetes management behaviors has been a specialty of mine in my psychotherapy practice since 2009.
-My Wife has a been a senior research coordinator at the Barbara Davis Center for Childhood Diabetes in Denver since 2006, and through bonding with her passion to assist in this area, I have developed my own modes […]
+My Wife has a been a senior research coordinator at the Barbara Davis Center for Childhood Diabetes in Denver since 2006, She then Moved on to Stanford University where she works as a staff scientist….

 Double Binded Communication